-Tick the 2D Cockpit checkbox.
+Tick the 2D checkbox.

-To create your side (or other) view change the eye point for the view using the X, Y, Z, Pitch, Bank, and Yaw camera control buttons, or by entering values directly into the coordinate text boxes, or by using the Live Camera Control.
+To create your side (or other) view change the eye point for the view using the X, Y, Z, Pitch, Bank, and Yaw camera control buttons or by entering values directly into the coordinate text boxes.
 Use the Zoom button to adjust the camera view's zoom settings.
-Finally, click on the OK button to save your changes.